-- NEW Sleek new heavy-duty travel backpack (large enough to fit pump, paddle and paddle board ) zipper...
+- Sleek new heavy-duty backpack nylon carry bag (large enough to fit pump, paddle and paddle board )...

-- 6 inches thick, 32 inches wide and 11 feet long, the perfect all around board.
-Tested and quality...
+- 13 inchs thick, 32 inces wide and 11 feet long, the perfect all around paddle board.
+Tested and...

-- Tri fin design enables easier and more efficient tracking.
-2 YEAR MANUFACTURERS WARRANTY - Atoll...
+- Fixed Tri fin design enables easier and more efficient tracking and no lost side fins.
+2 YEAR...